ZhouAndGarethOnboarding/ReddisBroker/README.md

-# A simple Reddis Broker
+# A simple Redis Broker

 A little exercise.
 Part of our onboarding at Pivotal.